-Deep-sea diver Adrian Corrigall and wife Megan want to build a concrete family home that Adrian hopes will prove the ultimate 21st-century country house
+Deep-sea diver Adrian Corrigall and his wife Megan want to build a concrete family home that Adrian hopes will be the ultimate 21st-century country house

 Identical twins Nik and Jon build near identical houses in Sheffield.
 Raised on steel stilts, these two extraordinary properties pay tribute to Sheffield's industrial past.

 Steph Wilson and husband Alex try to build a contemporary farmhouse on her grandfather's old farmland.
 But lack of money leads to a long spell in a caravan and a total re-design.

 In a leafy spot in south west London, Elinor and Born want to build Britain's first 'healthy' house, to alleviate their sons' life-threatening allergies in a race against time

 Harry and Briony are building an American modernist house inspired by 1980s teen comedy Ferris Bueller's Day Off.
 The project is big and proves challenging.